Borgarting Court of Appeal

-The Borgarting Court of Appeal (Borgarting lagmannsrett) is one of six intermediate courts of appeal in the Kingdom of Norway.
+The Borgarting Court of Appeal (Borgarting lagmannsrett) is one of six intermediate courts of appeal in Norway.
 The Court is located in the city of Oslo.
-The court has jurisdiction over the counties of Oslo and western Viken.
+The court has jurisdiction over the counties of Oslo, Buskerud, and parts of Akershus and Østfold.
 These areas constitute the Borgarting judicial district (Borgarting lagdømme).
 This court can rule on both civil and criminal cases that are appealed from one of its subordinate district courts.
 Court decisions can be, to a limited extent, appealed to the Supreme Court of Norway.
 The court has 62 judges and 45 administrative staff.
 The chief judicial officer of the court (førstelagmann) is currently Marianne Vollan.
 The court is administered by the Norwegian National Courts Administration.

 Location

 The Court has its seat in the city of Oslo.
 Additionally, the Court permanently sits in the town of Drammen.
 The Court may also sit in other places within its jurisdiction as needed.

 The main courthouse in Oslo was built in 2005.
 It is an eleven story building with four stories of court rooms and seven stories with meeting rooms and offices.
 There are additional court rooms in a historic adjoining building that was constructed in the early 20th century.
 The building is located near St. Olavs Plass in the city center.